 Okay – email marketing may not be dying but it is a hassle to open and read emails, especially, when there’s sense of urgency clouding that content piece!
 This “eagerness to respond” might not be visible when it comes to responding to emails in any which way.

 Some studies have shown that push notifications have an opt-in rate 10 times the rate at which an average email list builds.
-So having a push notification subscriber list not only enables you to reach readers you otherwise wouldn’t have reached but also to reduce the lengthy process of opening an email and clicking the link to reaching your website.
+So having a push notification subscriber list not only enables you to reach readers you otherwise wouldn’t have reached but also to reduce the lengthy process of opening an email and clicking the link to reach your website.

 Brands using web push notifications for their content websites